 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: The Simplified Employee Pension IRA serves as a retirement savings option that permits those who are self-employed to save a percentage of their net business profits.
-Contributions must come from an employer, so, as a sole proprietor, you (the employee) are limited to contributions from the employer role above the 25% you (the employer) already contributed.
-If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
+Plan Overview: The Simplified Employee Pension IRA serves as a retirement savings option that enables those who are self-employed to save a percentage of their net business profits.
+Contributions can only be made by an employer, so, as a self-employed individual, you (the employee) would not be able to contribute above the 25% you (the employer) already contributed.
+If you have employees, it's required to contribute the same amount for them as you do for yourself.
 You have the flexibility to contribute a fixed dollar figure or a percentage of wages to employee accounts.
-SEP IRAs is a good option for entrepreneurs facing fluctuating revenue streams.
-Unlike other plans, SEP IRAs lack expensive setup or ongoing fees.
+This type of plan may be ideal for companies with fluctuating revenue streams.
+Unlike other plans, SEP IRAs lack the high fees associated with starting or maintaining other plans.

 Contribution Limits: Contribution limits for employees in a SEP IRA must not exceed: